+Figure 3.6 NIC Queues xxx xx xxx

-Here, packet processing is works in interrupt mode.
+In Figure 3.6, packet processing works in interrupt mode.
 This mode generates interrupts resulting in lot of context switches.
-When the packet flow rate is low, this is works well.
+When the packet flow rate is low, it is works well.
 But as soon as the packet rate starts increasing, the system gets overwhelmed with the number of interrupts generated resulting in poor performance.

 DPDK

 In this mode, vRouter runs as a user space application that is linked to the DPDK library.
 This is the performant version of vRouter that is commonly used by telcos, where the VNFs themselves are DPDK based applications.
-The performance of vRouter in this mode is more than 10 times higher than the kernel mode.
-The physical interface is used by DPDK’s poll mode drivers (PMD) instead of linux kernel’s interrupt-based drivers.
+The performance of vRouter in this mode is more than ten times higher than the kernel mode.
+The physical interface is used by DPDK’s poll mode drivers (PMDs) instead of Linux kernel’s interrupt-based drivers.

 A user-IO (UIO) Kernel module like vfio or uio is used to expose network interfaces registers into user space so that they are reachable by DPDK PMD.
-When a NIC is bound to UIO driver, it is moved from Linux kernel space to user space and therefore no more managed nor visible by the linux operating system.
+When a NIC is bound to a UIO driver, it is moved from Linux kernel space to user space and therefore no more managed nor visible by the Linux OS.
 Consequently, it is the DPDK application (which is the vRouter here) that fully manages the NIC.
-This includes packets polling, packets processing and packets forwarding.
+This includes packets polling, packets processing, and packets forwarding.
 No more action is taken by the operating system.
 All user packet processing steps are performed by the vRouter DPDK data plane.
+See Figure 3.7.